Casarecce with roasted red pepper pesto.

 You can also put this roasted red pepper pesto on pizza, eat it on bread and add a little to grilled, baked or fried fish before serving!
 Alternatively, it can be used to fill pasta such as cannelloni if you add some ricotta to give it more bulk and of course you can eat it with other types of pasta.

-If you do try this pesto pasta recipe, I’d love to hear what you think.
+If you do try this roasted pepper pesto recipe, I’d love to hear what you think.
 Please write a comment here on the blog or post a comment on the Pasta Project Facebook page.

 Your feedback means a lot to me!